EnterprisAI/ESBLlmDemo/README.md

 This approach provides a **bidirectional workflow** where you can:
 - Start with MapStruct annotations and generate JSON rules
 - Start with JSON rules and implement MapStruct mappers
+- Use generic generation for any JSON structure
 - Maintain consistency between both representations